Secure Client Access and Network Traffic

 Usage reporting for NGINX Plus R33 or later in network-restricted environments requires NGINX Instance Manager version 2.18 or later.

-Starting with NGINX Plus R33, NGINX Plus must report telemetry data to a usage reporting endpoint, like NGINX Instance Manager.
-This data is used to validate subscriptions and track usage metrics.
+Starting with NGINX Plus R33, NGINX Plus must report usage data to a reporting endpoint, such as NGINX Instance Manager.
+For more information, see About subscription licenses.

 The ssl_verify